Ensuring the safety of all staff within the Meat Industry is one of our top priorities

 There is also an understanding that many of the problems are common across all meat processors, which has prompted a focus on developing a pan-industry approach involving better collaboration and communication across the industry, facilitated through the Meat Industry Association.
 The industry has identified major hazards and is developing industry high hazard standards to set industry best practice.

-Please view our Resources section for the following health and safety information:
+Please view our Resources section for health and safety standards and guidelines